QuadSpinner/Gaea-Docs/source/Guide/9-Developers/2-Create-Bridge.md

 title: Create a Bridge
 ---

-## A Bridge between Gaea and your application

 Gaea can be used as a silent processor from other applications from the command line.

 {.WARNING}